 National Forest Information System (NFIS)

-The NFIS provides a set of spatial data layers representing forest properties at a 250 m by 250 m (6.25 ha) resolution for all of Canada [32].
+The NFIS provides a set of spatial data layers representing forest properties at a 250 m (6.25 ha) resolution for all of Canada [32].
 We used the merchantable volume, stand age, and species composition attributes from these data layers.

 Another product of NFIS is a set of spatial datasets derived from satellite data [33].
 The dataset used for this study shows the location of timber harvest for each of the years 1985-2015.
 The dataset is described in detail in Ref.
 [34].
-It consists of a raster for Canada at 30 m by 30 m (0.09 ha) resolution indicating the year of harvest for each cell.
+It consists of a raster for Canada at 30 m (0.09 ha) resolution indicating the year of harvest for each cell.

 The NFIS also provides a web-based individual tree biomass calculator [35], which we used to calculate stem wood, stem bark, branch, and foliage biomass for a tree based on province, ecozone, species, diameter at breast height (DBH) and height.